Q: When will camp registration open for 2018?

 Q: What if my camper takes medication?

-take medication routinely, including
+take medication routinely, including over-the-counter or

 the health supervisor at check-in.
 All medication is kept in a locked

 cabinet in the Health Center and will be administered to the camper

 will be kept with the camper’s counselor to ensure safety of the other campers.